jgers32/jgers32/README.md

 ### Hi there 👋  my name is Julia Gersey.
-I am a sophomore at <a href="https://www.bw.edu/">Baldwin Wallace University</a>👩🏻‍🎓 working towards my BSc in both Software Engineering & Applied Mathematics!
+I am a junior at <a href="https://www.bw.edu/">Baldwin Wallace University</a>👩🏻‍🎓 working towards my BSc in both Computer Science & Applied Mathematics!

 Some other things about me: